Programming in Go

 If

-, make no changes and return an INSUFFSUBS error.If
+idxis greater than or equal toelemsAlloc, make no changes and return an INSUFFSUBS error.If

-, make no changes and return an INVSTRLEN error.Otherwise, set the
+newLenis greater than thelen_allocfield of the referencedC.ydb_buffer_t, make no changes and return an INVSTRLEN error.Otherwise, set the

-field of the referencedC.ydb_buffer_t
+len_usedfield of the referencedC.ydb_buffer_ttonewLen.

-value greater than the number of meaningful bytes in the buffer will likely lead to hard-to-debug errors.
+Note that even if newLen is not greater than the value of len_alloc, using a len_used value greater than the number of meaningful bytes in the buffer will likely lead to hard-to-debug errors.

 Go BufferTArray SetElemUsed()